al-madjus/base64_decode/README.md

 # base64_decode

-Just a simple python script to decode base64 strings, without using the nuilt-in function.
+Just a simple python script to decode base64 strings, without using the built-in function.
 Totally pointless :-)